pylspack: Parallel algorithms and data structures for sketching, column subset selection, regression and leverage scores: Software: the pylspack package

 \section{Software: the {\tt \lowercase{pylspack}} package}

-An implementation of the proposed algorithms is publicly available on Githib, whose core is written in C++ and parallelized with OpenMP \cite{dagum1998openmp} for multithreading and SIMD directives. {Python bindings are also provided, compatible with standard numerical data structures of NumPy and SciPy}.
+An implementation of the proposed algorithms, whose core is written in C++ and parallelized with OpenMP \cite{dagum1998openmp} for multithreading and SIMD directives, is publicly available on Github. {Python bindings are also provided, compatible with standard numerical data structures of NumPy and SciPy}.
 We list the basic endpoints of the Python API with a short description.
 Hereafter, ${\tt csr\_matrix}$ refers to ${\tt scipy.sparse.csr\_matrix}$ data structure, ${\tt ndarray}$ refers to ${\tt numpy.ndarray}$, ${\tt C\_CONTIGUOUS}$ is a ${\tt ndarray}$ stored in row-major ordering and ${\tt F\_CONTIGUOUS}$ is in column-major ordering.
 The size of the input matrix $A$ in all of the following descriptions is $n\times d$.

 \begin{description} \item[${\tt csrcgs}(A, m, r)$:] Given a ${\tt csr\_matrix}$ $A$ and integers $m$ and $r$, compute the product $GSA$ where G is a $m\times r$ matrix with standard normal random elements scaled by $1/\sqrt{m}$ and S is a $r\times n$ CountSketch transform (by setting $m=0$, only SA is computed and returned).
 The result is ${\tt C\_CONTIGUOUS}$.
 This is an implementation of Algorithm \ref{alg:countgauss_multiply}. \item[${\tt csrjlt}(A, m)$:] Given a ${\tt csr\_matrix}$ A and an integer $m$, compute the product GA where G is as above.
 The result is ${\tt F\_CONTIGUOUS}$ ${\tt ndarray}$.
 This is an implementation of Algorithm \ref{alg:gaussian_sketch}. \item[${\tt csrrk}(\alpha, A, \beta, C)$:] Given scalars $\alpha$ and $\beta$, a ${\tt csr\_matrix}$ A and a ${\tt C\_CONTIGUOUS}$ ${\tt ndarray}$ $C$, computes $C\leftarrow \alpha A^\top A + \beta C$ ($C$ is updated inplace).
 This is an implementation of Algorithm \ref{alg:gram}. \item[${\tt csrsqn}(\alpha, A, B, \beta, x)$:] Given scalars $\alpha$ and $\beta$, a ${\tt csr\_matrix}$ $A$ and a ${\tt C\_CONTIGUOUS}$ ${\tt ndarray}$ $B$, computes $x \leftarrow \alpha y + \beta x$, where $y$ is a vector of size $n$ containing the squared Euclidean norms of the rows of the matrix $C = A B$.
 Neither $C$ nor $y$ are formed explicitly.
 This is an implementation of Algorithm \ref{alg:squared_row_norms}. \item[${\tt rmcgs}(A, m, r)$:] Same as ${\tt csrcgs}$, but $A$ a ${\tt C\_CONTIGUOUS}$ ${\tt ndarray}$ in this case.
 This method implements a variant of Algorithm \ref{alg:countgauss_multiply} tuned for a ${\tt C\_CONTIGUOUS}$ input matrix. \item[${\tt rmsqn}(\alpha, A, B, \beta, x)$:] Same as ${\tt csrsqn}$, but in this case A is a ${\tt C\_CONTIGUOUS}$ ${\tt ndarray}$.
 This is a memory efficient implementation of Algorithm \ref{alg:squared_row_norms} tuned for dense $A$. \end{description}